RasmusWL/eduroam/README.md

 This guide assumes you are running Ubuntu 16.04 (and that you are at the University of Copenhagen).

-You need to create a file that will contain the configuration for eduroam -- `eduroam.conf`:
+You need to create a file that will contain the configuration for eduroam (remember to fill in your own details) -- `eduroam.conf`:

 ```